 University students interested in learning sport skills, improving their health and physical fitness, and developing knowledge about sport, exercise, and physical activity should enroll in courses in the personal fitness and wellness program.
 To satisfy the College of Arts and Sciences requirement of two hours of fitness and wellness, students may complete any two personal fitness and wellness (PFW) courses.
 For a specific activity, the completion of the course sequence is allowed if the sequence is taken in the appropriate order from beginning to advanced levels.
 Students participating in varsity athletics may enroll in the personal fitness and wellness course that corresponds to their varsity sport.
 A maximum of 1 credit hour per academic year per sport may be earned in this manner.

-Students interested in a doctoral program in physical education pedagogy can obtain a Ph.D. in the Department of Curriculum and Instruction within the College of Education with a concentration/ specialization in physical education.
+Students interested in a doctoral program in physical education pedagogy can obtain a Ph.D. in the Department of Curriculum and Instruction within the College of Education with a concentration/-specialization in teaching physical education and sport science.
 This program is designed to meet the needs of students who wish to teach, conduct research, and serve as faculty members in departments of kinesiology, exercise science or physical education within institutions of higher education.
-Faculty members in these departments would be engaged in preparing future physical education teachers and coaches.
+Faculty members in these departments are engaged in preparing future teachers and coaches.

 Students interested in a doctoral program in exercise physiology can obtain a Ph.D. in Animal Sciences with an emphasis in exercise physiology in the Department of Animal and Food Sciences within the College of Agricultural Sciences and Natural Resources.
 The program is designed for students with specific interests in animal sciences and exercise.
 The curriculum includes coursework in physiology, biochemistry, neurosciences, cell function and regulation, and statistics.
 A preliminary examination administered by joint faculty from exercise physiology and animal science is required before the dissertation proposal.
 Back to Top

-Assistant Professors: Gonzales, Griffin, Massengale, Nite, Omli, Park, Stock, Umeda
+Assistant Professors: Chung, Cohen, Gonzales, Massengale, Melton, Nite, Omli, Stock, Thompson, Umeda

 Table of Contents